 In the spring of 2018, MNPS piloted a new Family Engagement Survey to collect parent and guardian feedback on five dimensions of Family Engagement:

 4. Academic Partnering

 The Family Engagement Survey is administered online by our survey partner, Panorama Education.
 All responses are anonymous to all MNPS personnel.
 This survey will continue to be conducted annually to gather input from MNPS families and monitor the progress of the District’s family engagement efforts.
 Learn more about the Family Engagement Survey.

 In the 2018-19 school year, MNPS is launching a new student survey.
 The purpose of the neighborhood and wellbeing survey is to learn more about students’ experiences outside of school in order to support student wellbeing.
 The survey will ask students (grades 3-12 only) about their experiences in their neighborhood, with friends, and their own social and emotional development.

 Parents or guardians wishing to opt their child out of participating in the confidential Neighborhood and Wellbeing Survey should fill out the “MNPS Survey Opt-Out Information and Passive Consent Form” in the Student-Parent Handbook and return it to their child’s school.
-A copy of the survey will be made available on this webpage prior to survey administration.
+A copy of the survey is available to view below.